RenderKit/oidn/doc/api.md

     void oidnExecuteFilterAsync(OIDNFilter filter);

-If filtering asynchronously, the user must ensure correct synchronization with the device before accessing the input and output image data by calling `oidnSyncDevice`.
+When filtering asynchronously, the user must ensure correct synchronization with the device by calling `oidnSyncDevice` before accessing the output image data or releasing the filter.
+Failure to do so will result in undefined behavior.

 In the following we describe the different filters that are currently implemented in Intel Open Image Denoise.